 We will bear the cost of solicitation of proxies, including preparation, assembly, printing and mailing of the Notice, and any additional information furnished to stockholders.
 Copies of solicitation materials will be furnished to banks, brokerage houses, fiduciaries and custodians holding in their names shares of our common stock beneficially owned by others to forward to such beneficial owners.
 We may reimburse persons representing beneficial owners of our common stock for their costs of forwarding solicitation materials to such beneficial owners.
-Original solicitation of proxies by mail may be supplemented by telephone, telegram or personal solicitation by directors, officers or other regular employees of Gladstone Management Corporation, our Adviser, or Gladstone Administration, LLC, our Administrator.
-No additional compensation will be paid to directors, officers or other regular employees for such services.
-We may reimburse brokerage firms, banks and other agents for the cost of forwarding proxy materials to beneficial owners.
+Original solicitation of proxies by mail may be supplemented by telephone, telegram or personal solicitation by directors, officers or other employees of Gladstone Management Corporation, our Adviser, or Gladstone Administration, LLC, our Administrator.
+No additional compensation will be paid to directors, officers or other employees for such services.